 Racquel brings a wealth of practical experience having worked for over 25 years in commercial business in the hospitality, construction and property sectors to name a few.

-Racquel was invited back to the board as Financial Specialist at the start of 2022 after previous Chair Colin Hargreaves retired from his role.
+Racquel was invited back to the board as Financial Delegate at the start of 2022 after previous Chair Colin Hardgrave retired from his role.
 Racquel considers the appointment a great privilege and looks forward to continuing her service to the organization as a whole.

 Nicola Atwool Associate Professor